bechdelscript/bechdelscript/README.md

 ## Name
 Bechdel Script Tester

+## Disclaimers

+This work is imperfect and has flaws we might not have in mind.
+We still considered that it was worth sharing, since it can be useful to most, and help make the Bechdel test more accessible.

+Please note that, in order to promote inclusivity, the module can gender a character as a Woman, a Man or a Non-Binary individual.
+However, we have not implemented Bechdel rules that allow a conversation between two gender minorities (a woman and a non-binary person, for instance) to validate the second criteria.
+That is because we felt it was out of our scope to swerve away from the original test that much.
+However, we feel that as Non-binary folk representation in movies is increasing, it would be ideal to update the test rules and implement our module accordingly.

 ## Description :writing_hand:
 If you are just looking to test your favorite movie, check out the front-end side of this project : ....
 If you are curious to see how it works, or if you would like to improve this tool, this repository is the way to go.
 The structure is as follows :